Litha Meditation

 Take a deep breath in, and as you exhale, let your body soften and relax.
 Breathe in again, slowly and deeply, and with each breath out, release any tension you may be holding in your shoulders, your chest, or your jaw.

 Now, bring your awareness to the space just above you.
-Imagine the sun, radiant and golden, rising slowly in a deep winter sky.
-Feel its light breaking through the darkness, filling the world with warmth and promise.
+Imagine the sun, brilliant and golden, high in the vast summer sky.
+Its rays stretch outward, illuminating the world in vibrant light.
+Feel the heat of its energy, strong and unwavering, surrounding you with warmth and life.

-Visualize this golden light streaming down toward you, gently wrapping you in its glow.
-This is the rebirth of the sun, a symbol of renewal and hope.
-Let the light touch your face, your skin, and every part of your being.
-Feel its warmth spreading through you, reminding you of your own inner light, your own capacity to grow and shine.
+Visualize this golden light streaming down toward you, wrapping you in its glow.
+The sun has reached its fullest power, shining at its highest point.
+Let this light touch your face, your skin, and every part of your being.
+Feel its warmth filling you with vitality, passion, and confidence, reminding you of your own inner fire, your own ability to shine brightly.

 Repeat silently or aloud:

-Like the sun, I am resilient and ever-renewing.
+Like the sun, I radiate strength and vitality.

-With each day, I grow stronger and brighter.
+With each day, I embrace my fullest potential.

 As the light surrounds you, imagine it filling your heart.
-Feel your heart glowing with the sun’s golden energy, beating with warmth and life.
-With each breath, this light grows brighter, spreading outward from your heart, and flowing into every cell of your body.
+Feel your heart glowing with the sun's golden energy, pulsing with warmth and life.
+With each breath, this light grows brighter, spreading outward from your heart, flowing into every cell of your body, filling you with passion and purpose.

 Now, imagine the Wheel of the Year turning.
-The seasons shift, and the days grow longer as the sun rises higher in the sky.
+The days are long, the earth is lush, and nature is bursting with life.
 You are connected to this ancient cycle, to the rhythms of the earth and sky.
-Feel yourself in harmony with the turning wheel, knowing that just as the sun returns, so too does your energy, your joy, and your purpose.
+Feel yourself in harmony with the turning wheel, knowing that just as the sun reaches its peak, so too can you harness your energy, your creativity, and your power.

 Repeat silently or aloud: